Lola and George D. Aiken Scholars Program

-Lola Aiken Scholars Program
+Lola Aiken Scholars celebrate.

-- Initiation fee paid for an honorary society membership
+- Initiation fee paid for an honorary society membership.

-- Participation in the Honors Spring Seminar Course in sophomore, junior, and/or senior year (optional)
+- Participation in the Honors Spring Seminar Course in sophomore, junior, and/or senior year (optional).

 Aiken Scholars Seminar (NR 99)

 The Aiken Scholars Seminar course provides students the opportunity to delve into case study of a significant environmental issue.
 Topics change each year and involve guest speakers, field trips, and interactive discussion led by RSENR faculty members.
-Prerequisite: Open only to first-year Lola Aiken Scholars.
+Prerequisite: Open only to first-year Aiken Scholars.
 One credit.

 History of the Program